mabudrais/laz4py/readme.txt

 4- open the demo project
 5- go to menue->tools->option->debugger select "python debuger" in debugger type and path 6- add your breakpoint in the main.py
-7- press run and have fun!!
+7- press run.
+8- put the the mouse over any  variable it's value should apears.